inechayev/FDE_Technical/readme.md

 - REJECTED: Package is both heavy and bulky

 String is currently printed to the console.
-Another option would be to build a dict if a unique identifier exists for each page, that has the key as the identifier and the sorting as the value.
+Another option would be to build a dict if a unique identifier exists for each package, that has the key as the identifier and the sorting as the value.

 ### Validation: